-A microservices architecture is a way to build an application using small, independent, interconnected services.
+Microservices architecture is a way to build an application using small, independent, interconnected services.
 This allows to boost scalability and speed up the development process.
 The approach to designing microservices differs greatly from creating a monolith architecture.
 Microservices patterns are a distributed system calling for specific techniques.
-Only qualified specialists can deal with such challenges as maintenance of multiple connections and micro-databases.
-Therefore, hands-on experience is crucial for successful implementation of such solution.
+Only qualified specialists can deal with such challenges as the maintenance of multiple connections and micro-databases.
+Therefore, hands-on experience is crucial for the successful implementation of such a solution.

 There are a number of software development vendors capable of building a microservices architecture and then maintaining it efficiently.
 How to find the best dedicated development team for your business needs?
 Check out our list of points to consider.